The story of FiddleBop

 - Sunday Jazz at The Nag's Head On The Thames, Abingdon.

-Before that?
 Dave had been playing the violin since his teens, and had fiddled in lots of bands: mostly folk-rock (including supporting Fairport Convention at their Cropredy Festival and elsewhere) but also some early music.
-Guitarist and singer Joanna had been playing classical piano from a young age, and gigging as a singer-songwriter since her teens.
+And guitarist and singer Joanna had been playing classical piano from a young age, and gigging as a singer-songwriter since her teens.

 Next: some pics of FiddleBop